KarimHassanieh/Udacity-RoboND-Project2-Pick-Place/Readme.md

 6 | -pi| 3 | 0 | Theta 6
 7 | 0 | 3 | 0.303 | 0

 The homogenous transformation was then calculated by inserting the below formula (refernced from Part 13 of the Udacity -Pick and Place Project section) to have transfomation from i-1 to i , in order to obtain the overall transform between the base_link and gripper_link the consecutive transformation matrices were multiplied (T base to gripper = Tbase to 1 * T 1 to 2 * T 2 to 3 * T3 to 4 * T5 to 6 * T 6 to gripper).
-Also to note after obtaining T base to gripper a correction Rotation matrix was implemented around z and y axis to align the axis.
+Also to note after obtaining T base to gripper a correction Rotation matrix was implemented around z and y axis to align the axis.The final transformation matrix are part of the code presented in the IK_server.py code.

 ![alt text][image3]